You can see our other Friday the 13th lists here. Now, it’s time for Jason X (2002), aka, the one in space:

 2. Where did the idea for “Jason in space” come from?

-During Jason X‘s development process, director Jim Isaac, producer Noel Cunningham (Sean’s son), and screenwriter Todd Farmer kicked around any scenario they could think of it, typically “Jason in [insert blank] (the hood, snow, underwater, the arctic, in L.A. fighting gangs, on safari).”
+During Jason X‘s development process, director Jim Isaac, producer Noel Cunningham (Sean’s son), and screenwriter Todd Farmer kicked around any scenario they could think of it, typically “Jason in [insert blank].”
+The hood.
+Snow.
+Underwater.
+The Arctic.
+In L.A. fighting gangs.
+On safari.
+Anywhere other than Camp Crystal Lake (or in New York).
 They even considered something involving the NASCAR circuit.
 Farmer suggested “in space” because he knew Freddy Vs. Jason was on the way, and it’d be best if Jason X was set after the events of that epic battle.
 So, they needed to jump into the future, and going into space certainly did that.

 They were a little scared of doing a horror sequel in space [see: Hellraiser, Leprechaun, and Critters.], but they thought it could be fun to do a mash-up of Ridley Scott’s Alien and James Cameron’s Aliens with not one but two strong Ripley-type females on a ship of bad-ass space marines hunted by Jason instead of xenomorphs.